 Strategic Contracts are contracts with suppliers that have been through a competitive process and the terms have been secured at the best value and are available to authorized users university-wide.
 These suppliers provide goods and services with favorable terms for pricing, delivery and other factors and thus are the preferred source for purchasing goods or services from external entities.
-Procurement Services should be contacted before placing large-quantity orders off of University Contracts, as the orders may be eligible for additional discounts.
+Procurement Services should be contacted before placing large-quantity orders off of Strategic Contracts, as the orders may be eligible for additional discounts.

 When neither of the aforementioned sources offers the goods or services that the unit needs, Procurement Services should be contacted to identify other suppliers.
 Procurement Services may establish a department-level contract if there is a purchasing need unique to a specific unit and either 1) the unit will be making repetitive purchases of a good and/or service from the same supplier over a period of time or 2) a contract is necessary to adequately define the goods and/or services to be provided.

 It is generally good practice to price transactions and collect quotes from a variety of sources before selecting one.
 The lowest price may not always be the best value; Units should consider the total cost of ownership, which includes the purchase price, transportation, handling, inspection, quality, rework, maintenance, disposal and other associated costs.
 Units should purchase from responsible sources possessing the ability to perform successfully under the terms and conditions of the university with consideration given to such matters as supplier integrity, compliance with public policy, record of past performance, and financial and technical resources.
 For purchases under $10,000, department end users should obtain pricing from the supplier before creating a Purchase Order.
 Purchases of $10,000 or more must follow the competitive bid process, as described in the Competitive Bid Process section below.